Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 *   Check that Cassandra is clustered correctly (if running a multi-node system).  `nodetool status` tells you which nodes are in the cluster, and how the keyspace is distributed among them.

 If this doesn't help, homer logs to `/var/log/homer/homer-*.log` and homestead logs to `/var/log/homestead/homestead-*.log` and `/var/log/homestead-prov/homestead-*.log`.
+To turn on debug logging for Homer or Homestead-prov, write `LOG_LEVEL = logging.DEBUG` to the `local_settings.py` file (at `/usr/share/clearwater/<homer|homestead-prov>/src/metaswitch/crest/local_settings.py`).
+Then restart clearwater-infrastructure (`sudo service clearwater-infrastructure restart), and restart Homer/Homestead-prov (`sudo service <homer|homestead-prov> stop` - they will be restarted by monit).
+To turn on debug logging for Homestead write `log_level=5` to `etc/clearwater/user_settings` (creating it if it doesn't exist already), then restart Homestead (`sudo service homestead stop` - it will be restarted by monit).

 To examine homer or homestead's database, run `cqlsh` and then type `use homer;`, `use homestead_provisioning;` or `use homestead_cache` to set the correct database.
 You can then issue CQL queries such as `SELECT * FROM impi WHERE private_id = '<private user ID>'`.